Margulis Multiverse: Infinitesimal Rigidity, Pressure Form and Convexity: Preliminaries

 In this subsection we show that the Labourie-Margulis invariant of a Margulis spacetime varies analytically over the moduli space.
-We will use this result and the theory of thermodynamic formalism to define and study the pressure form in the next subsection. \begin{lemma} Let $\Gamma$ be a word hyperbolic group and let $\flow$ be the Gromov flow space.
-Let $\pi:\cflow\rightarrow\flow$ be the projection map.
-There exists a map
+Later, we will use this fact to define a quadratic form on the moduli space.